govhack-science/govhack-science.github.io/_datasets/2016/australia/advanced-ecological-knowledge-observation-system-data-(australian-plant-and-animal-data).md

 name: Advanced Ecological Knowledge Observation System data (Australian plant and animal data)
 organisation: ncris-research-data-and-infrastructure-group
 title: Advanced Ecological Knowledge Observation System data (Australian plant and animal data)
+mentors:
+  - tom-saleeba
 ---

-The Ì KOS system is primarily focused on systematically collected terrestrial ecosystem data using plot-based collection methods.
+The ÆKOS system is primarily focused on systematically collected terrestrial ecosystem data using plot-based collection methods.
 These data are useful for reliable testing of fundamental ecosystem hypotheses. Ì KOS stores the plot-based data and Information that describes the data and its collection context.
 This information can be obtained from field manuals, notebooks, scientific papers, and reports.

 <!--more-->